 Allergies In the School Environment

 The number of life-threatening allergies, especially to varied nut products (particularly peanuts) is increasing.
-In the classrooms we seek to provide a safe, healthy environment for all the children, including those with severe allergies.
+In the classrooms we seek to provide a safe, healthy environment for all children.
 In order to do this, we are asking for your support.

 We have a number of children in the school with life-threatening allergies to such food as nuts.
 We also have children with severe asthma who can be sensitive to strong odours from perfumes or aftershave, as examples.
-Since no school can guarantee a peanut-free, fragrance-free, or allergy-free environment, we hope to develop “allergy aware”/peanut safe classrooms.
+Since no school can guarantee a peanut-free, fragrance-free, or allergy-free environment, we hope to develop ‘allergy aware’ and peanut safe classrooms.

 1. Talk to your child about not sharing snacks and eating utensils